Church's mission: 2,200 servings of turkey

 ENGLEWOOD — The Englewood United Methodist Church did it again.

-For the last 28 years, church members strive to ensure that no one needs to spend their Christmas Day alone.
+For the last 28 years, church members have striven to ensure that no one needs to spend their Christmas Day alone.

-More than 400 volunteers turned out Wednesday to serve traditional holiday turkey dinner to all.
-The Methodists prepared to serve 2,200 free holiday meals this year.
+More than 400 volunteers turned out Wednesday to serve 2,200 free traditional holiday turkey dinner this year.

-"The idea today is that we're not in a hurry," said Peter Patrick, reminding the volunteers that those who come do so to socialize and enjoy the Christmas camaraderie.
+“The idea today is that we’re not in a hurry,” said Peter Patrick, reminding the volunteers that those who come do so to socialize and enjoy the Christmas camaraderie as well as to eat.
 Patrick oversees the kitchen crew of volunteers who prepare the meals.

 “We want everyone to have a good time,” Patrick said.